HITECHCRIME/HC_OVERVIEW/README.md

 - MOTHNODE_ Zmierzch (Prod.
 Clover)

 ### /// HC31_ MOTHNODE_ Rhizome EP / Ryzom (differentiate from Ryzomat, perhaps different naming)
+- originally Ryzom was supposed to be the name of the album containing Polish 'Ryzomat' song but I'd like to dive deeper into the topic
 - album based on the abstract strata of the philosophy of rhizome.
 Soundscape almost.
 Natural soundscape + bass and delicate beat.
 Along with the album comes a designed visualization showcasing a visual and structural interpretation of the philosophy.

 # SONG IDEAS